-Applications submitted by 15 January 2023 will be dealt with first.
-If the number of applications submitted by 15 January 2023 is greater than the PAN for a school, admissions to the school will be decided according to the following priorities:
+Applications submitted by 15 January 2024 will be dealt with first.
+If the number of applications submitted by 15 January 2024 is greater than the PAN for a school, admissions to the school will be decided according to the following priorities:

+1. Children who are currently, or have previously been in care (Looked After and Previously Looked After Children)

+G:\Shared drives\Oakwood Staff\Policies and Guidelines\Word Versions\Policy - Admissions 2024 - 2025.docx

-- 1. Children who are currently, or have previously been in care (Looked After and Previously Looked After Children) as defined by the Admissions Code 2021 - 2.
-Children subject to a Child Protection Plan or deemed to be vulnerable by a senior officer with responsibility for safeguarding in Southampton City Council - 3.
-Children who have a sibling on the roll of the school that will continue to attend that school for the following year - 4.
-Children whose parents have satisfied the Local Authority that their child has a significant medical or psychological condition which means they must attend the preferred school rather than any other - 5.
-Children who qualify for the Service Premium, as the child of a member of the Armed Forces - 6.
-Children who live within the school's designated catchment area - 7.
-Children whose parents are applying for their child to attend a Church of England voluntary controlled school on denominational grounds - 8.
-Children who live closest to the school
+2. Children subject to a Child Protection Plan or deemed to be vulnerable by a senior officer with responsibility for safeguarding in Southampton City Council

+3. Children who have a sibling on the roll of the school that will continue to attend that school for the following year

+4. Children whose parents have satisfied the Local Authority that their child has a significant medical or psychological condition which means they must attend the preferred school rather than any other

+5. Children who qualify for the Service Premium, as the child of a member of the Armed Forces

+6. Children who live within the school's designated catchment area

+7. Children who live closest to the school

-Should a school be oversubscribed from within any of the criteria, then distance, as defined by this policy, will be used to prioritise applications within these categories.
+Should the school be oversubscribed from within any of the criteria, then distance, as defined by this policy, will be used to prioritise applications within these categories.
 Should there be two or more identical distances requiring prioritisation, this will be done by casting lots.
 Lots will be drawn by the Divisional Head of Education and Learning at Southampton City Council.